Asymetrikon/myaistuff/games.md

 Link: https://discord.com/channels/974519864045756446/1108560630065143838

 NameGuesser:
-Description: Think of a Name for a Perosn,Object,Concept and GPT has to guess it through yes/no quesions.
+Description: Think of a Name for a Person,Object,Concept and GPT has to guess it through yes/no questions.
 Made by: Asymetrikon
 Link: https://github.com/Asymetrikon/myaistuff/blob/main/games/NameGuesser.txt